siobhanlgallacher/siobhanlgallacher.github.io/README.md

 Payment and Device Used: Data in this table showed the number of purchases per payment method and per device used.
 Product Analytics: Focusing on product category, this view displayed data total spend, average spend, average age, gender and returning customers per product category.
 Country and Product Analytics: To display data showing the number of purchases per product category by country, I created a separate view.
-Total Analyytics: As a final view, I collected data showing the total number of customers and gender by country.
+Total Analytics: As a final view, I collected data showing the total number of customers and gender by country.

 <img width="448" height="244" alt="Screenshot 2026-02-10 9 25 01 PM" src="https://github.com/user-attachments/assets/bb3850ff-a0e7-46b2-a859-2255eb7f0ba6" />
 <img width="448" height="210" alt="Screenshot 2026-02-10 9 25 21 PM" src="https://github.com/user-attachments/assets/285aecce-5326-4cc2-8c95-e98def5a0e3d" />